mahiraj7/mahiraj7/readme.md

 ## About Me:
 I'm a passionate data science student with a knack for predictive analytics.
-I'm sharpening my skills in classical machine learning and honing my expertise.
+I'm sharpening my skills in classical machine learning and learning everyday.

 ## Social media: